Grampian Pride takes to the streets of Aberdeen next month for the first time in three years

 The event next month will promote diversity, inclusion and acceptance across Grampian while raising funds for charities and supporting the local queer community.

-During the pandemic, Grampian Pride became an online event unable to bring people together in person during tough times.
+During the pandemic, Grampian Pride became an online event and was unable to bring people together in person during tough times.

-Four Pillars, which organises the event each year, staged a Winter Parade in October last year to allow the community to come together and celebrate queerness.
+Four Pillars, which organises the event each year, staged a Winter Parade in October last year to allow the community to come together and celebrate.

 Grampian Pride will take over the streets of Aberdeen on Saturday May 28 leaving from Holburn junction at 11am and finishing at Marischal College around noon.